Visit our Open Day

-This is one of the most respected jewellery courses in the UK, which offers the freedom to let your inspiration guide you.
-Our unique location in Birmingham's Jewellery Quarter will allow you to absorb the creative flair and business sense of some of the jewellery industry's most entrepreneurial players.
+This is simply one of the most respected creative courses in the country, offering the freedom to let your inspiration guide you within a unique location in which to absorb the creative flair and business sense of some of the industry’s most entrepreneurial players in Birmingham’s Jewellery Quarter.

 Why Choose Us?